UCSCLibrary/AdminImages/README.md

 ## Description

 Plugin for Omeka Classic.
-Once installed, allows administrators to upload images not attached to items, for use in carousels and pages.
-One may need to embed static images in the html of their Omeka site; this plugin allows hosting those images on a Omeka installation without creating empty Item records to contain the static image files.
+Once installed, allows administrators to upload images not attached to Items, for use in carousels and Simple Pages.
+For example, one may need to embed static images in the HTML of their Omeka site; this plugin allows hosting those images on a Omeka installation without creating empty Item records to contain the static image files.

 ## Installation
 Uncompress files and rename plugin folder "AdminImages".